PS5 SSD upgrade: how it install it

 🤗 It adds storage to the internal PS5 SSD; it does not replace it – you won’t have to delete and reinstall games

-Picking the right M.2 SSD for the PS5 is hard because there are many options from third-party vendors and the specs vary compared to the sole Seagate SSD sold by Microsoft for the Xbox Series X. You’ll need an SSD with a 5,500MB/s sequential read speed or faster and one that uses the PCI-Express interface, not an M.2 SATA SSDs.
+Picking the right M.2 SSD for the PS5 is hard because there are many options from third-party vendors.
+The specs also vary compared to the sole Seagate SSD sold by Microsoft for the Xbox Series X. You’ll need an SSD with a 5,500MB/s sequential read speed or faster and one that uses the PCI-Express interface, not an M.2 SATA SSDs.

 If you’re asking, “Matt, what are you talking about?” just buy one of these PS5 SSDs: